rebelstackio/expressif/lib/expobject/error/README.md

 # ExpError

 Basic Common Error Object for REST verbs and custom errors.
-Allow to build REST common error based on http status code and the name(e.g  `404-NotFound`), also can build custom error not related with REST allowing the user expand the class and add no-common `properties` in a HTTP error.
+Allow to build REST common error based on http status code and the name(e.g  `404-NotFound`), also can build custom error not related with REST allowing the user expand the class and add no-common `properties` as additional properties.

 The main goal of this class is to used only one generic Error in the entire project avoiding to deal with multiple classes with similars behaviors